 Start a club, make yourself the president, have a unique mission.
 In this example, what started as a conversation in 10th grade looking for leadership opportunities, ended up in a full-tuition scholarship.
 Read more about how that happened.

-The Laman twins of Loveland High School started the non-profit Adopt A Book at the age of 8 with the assistance of their parents.
-By 2019 they have distributed over 160,000 books to Cincinnati schools for kids without a home library.
+Another example is the Laman twins of Loveland High School who started the non-profit Adopt A Book at the age of 8 with the assistance of their parents.
+By 2021, they have distributed over 180,000 books to Cincinnati schools for kids without a home library.
 Not only has their pursuit thrived for almost a decade to date, but they are looking for a successor when they go to college – interested?
 Their story has made the news multiple times – think that will catch the college’s attention?